-At 6 Points Sci-Tech Academy West, our staff use professionally-developed curricula and lesson plans to guide campers in bringing to life the dreams that capture their imaginations.
-Using a hands-on, project-based approach, campers learn and create in a collaborative environment.
-Campers choose from one of four primary tracks, or “workshops,” where they spend 2½ hours each day working on projects they design:
+At 6 Points Sci-Tech Academy-West, our staff use professionally-developed curricula and lesson plans to guide campers in bringing to life the dreams that capture their imaginations.
+Using a hands-on, project-based approach, campers learn and create in a team-based, collaborative environment.
+Workshops, our featured programs, allow campers to explore the topics they're most passionate about throughout the entire camp session, while chuggim give campers the opportunity to explore new topics in shorter, week-long sessions.

 Beginning campers will learn the basics of robot construction and programming.
 Working with gears, sensors, and motors, they teach their robots to accomplish a series of smaller challenges.
 Once they’ve mastered moving, turning, and sensing colors and distance, the campers collaborate to work on larger projects.
-Examples include Robot Soccer, Robot Tic-Tac-Toe, or a Rube Goldberg machine – a whimsical device using their robots to complete a basic task in the most convoluted way possible.
+Examples include Robot Soccer, our Passover themed Matzoh Ball Mania challenge, or a Rube Goldberg machine – a whimsical device using their robots to complete a basic task in the most convoluted way possible.

 Campers attending for multiple years in robotics or more experienced campers have an opportunity to develop their learning further, where they will use similar tools with more complex modeling and programming with new projects and challenges.
 As campers move beyond the basic functions of robotics, they will begin to learn more about gear ratios, as well as more in depth programming that combines visual programming with coding in Robot C, a common programming language used for Robotics programming.
 With a greater understanding of robot mechanics, campers can customize their electrical circuitry and designs to create even more intricate robots.